Can Greyhounds Be Service Dogs?

 If you’re looking for a rescue greyhound, check out Awesome Greyhound Adoptions group, ran by Barbara Masi, who is a huge advocate for the Greyhound breed.
 Barbara Masi created a program called Hounds for Heroes, where veterans and adoptable greyhounds are matched up.
 These Greyhounds can become pets, service dogs or therapy dogs!
 Often, they are trained to become service dogs for veterans with special needs, especially PTSD.
 These support dogs make a world of difference for their owners and the group is very passionate about matching up veterans with their perfect companion, even if it requires a trip, trainer, assistance, etc. Barbara Masi has her contact information available on her site.

-Also check out Purple Heart Greyhound Service Dogs at this link.
+Also check out Purple Heart Greyhound Service Dogs.
 This company too offers a placement program for veterans and retired racing Greyhounds either as companions, or as service or therapy dogs.
 These are not the only rescue options either, there are many others who specialize in Greyhound placement and have plenty of hounds looking for an owner.
 We encourage our readers to check them out and see if you find your forever friend.

 Conclusion